thetredev/steamcmd/README.md

 | Counter-Strike: Source | `ghcr.io/thetredev/steamcmd:css-latest` |
 | Counter-Strike: Global Offensive | `ghcr.io/thetredev/steamcmd:csgo-latest` |

 See the `compose` directory for more details.
-If you want to run multiple game servers using one single compose file, see the `compose/docker-compose.multiple.yml`.
+If you want to run multiple game servers using one single compose file, see the file `compose/docker-compose.multiple.yml`.

 ## Image repository
 The image repository is: `ghcr.io/thetredev/steamcmd`